 Unique IDs or Tokens are linked to the original transactions obtained from in LTM.
 Sale transactions remain archived in LTM for up to two years.
-Voids and Authorization Only transactions may be pruned from the system in as short as three months' time.
+Voids and Authorization Only transactions may be pruned from the system in as short as three months.
 Additionally, the life span of a token can be set from the LTM Account Administrator settings.
-This setting can be set to have tokens expire with three days, 24 months, or Card Expiration.
+This setting can be set to have tokens expire within three days, 24 months, or Card Expiration.

 If a token was generated and set to expire within three days and no authorization was obtained in that time frame, this error will more than likely occur.
 As such, you may need to extend the Token Storage Duration to prevent this in the future.